kerimoff/workflows-nextflow/_episodes/11-subworkflows.md

 ---
 ## Sub-workflows

-We have seen previously the Nextflow DSL2 syntax allows for the definition of reusable processes (modules).
-Nextflow DSL2 also allows to define reusable sub-workflows.
+We have seen previously the Nextflow allows for the definition of reusable processes (modules).
+Nextflow also allows to define reusable sub-workflows.

 ## Workflow definition